dbeniamin/1-100_PythonCode_Challenge/README.md

 **27.06.2024 -> day 48_1 - The Cookie Clicker Project** - Cookie Cliker bot with Selenium.
 - Using Selenium to find items and interact with them based on the prices.
 - Compares the prices and clicks the min value upgrade available.

+**01.07.2024 -> day 48_1 - The Cookie Clicker Project - Max approach** - New apporach to Cookie Clicker
+- Chosing max cos available upgrade and ignores the clicker item

 ### Contributing: